Azure/azurehpc/apps/io500/readme.md

 > Note: this will run on 2 node and 15 processes per node.

 There are a number of parameters in the io500.pbs script that control which filesystem is measured and the amount of the I/O the benchmark does.
+Detailed benchmark output is contained in the results directory.